 You may laugh, but this answer isn’t as ridiculous as it sounds.
 While aspiring to make money online, creating videos for an eager audience may seem to be the dreams of children, many adults are living and even thriving on this method of income generation.

 Some, such as Lee Steinfeld, have even abandoned their 9-5 jobs to dedicate their lives to earning money through content creation.
 And it is paying off because people make money starting YouTube channels.

 So, how much money do YouTubers really make?

 The answer isn’t as straight forward as you would assume.
-Several different factors come into play and some things that are the product of pure luck.
+Several different factors come into play, and some things are the product of pure luck.

 With intentional choices, the opportunity to generate at least a moderate income is available.
 However, without a clear direction and a plan of action, becoming a YouTube content creator may amount to little more than a fun hobby in your spare time.

 Throughout this piece, we’ll provide our perception of the most effective methods of how you can make a living as a YouTuber.
 Or maybe just a little extra cash as a side hustle.
 We’ll also include information on the range of salaries of the highest-paid YouTubers.